-Summary: This blog post summarises Fatemeh's Talk on privacy preserving NLP, showing the threats and mitigations with vulnerabilities in the NLP pipeline.
+Summary: This blog post summarizes Fatemeh's Talk on privacy preserving NLP, showing the threats and mitigations with vulnerabilities in the NLP pipeline.

 Assuming we have a rogue Data Scientist with access to training process.
-They could make gradient attack and try to infer presonal information or attack the trained model or the embeddings.
+They could make gradient attack and try to infer personal information or attack the trained model or the embeddings.

-External Threats include quering the model to extract private information about the data contributors.
+External Threats include querying the model to extract private information about the data contributors.

 Embeddings are a type of real valued vector representations that allow words with similar meanings to have similar representations.
 The embeddings can be used for response generation, question answering and text classification.

 Embedding Inversion attack is when the attacker tries to invert the embedding and find the actual sequence access.
 Attribute Inference is when attacker tries to infer attributes of x*.
 Membership Inference attack is when the attacker tries to infer if x* or its context x' is used for the training of the embedding model.

 Text-Generation model Attacks

 To measure the unintended memorization in text-generation models.
 Carlin et. al proposed the exposure metric which answers the question of what information can be gained about an inserted canary with the access to the model.
 To measure this metric, random canaries (strings of random tokens) are inserted in the training data of the model.
 The probability that is assigned to different sequences and different possible canaries is measured.
 This probability is used to rank different canaries and the exposure for each canary is based on the ranking of different possible canaries.

 The higher the exposure the easier it is to extract the secret for the secret canary.